Pancir/i18n-gen/README.md

 - Also, it is not presented in the [crates.io](https://crates.io/) at this moment.
 - As it is a prototype it does not have a good internal architecture yet.
 - It supports text translation only.
 I.e. it does not support formatting for dates, currency, values etc...
-But it supports argument types which allows you to have workarounds.
+But it supports custom argument types which can help you to make workarounds.
+(See examples)
 - It does not support runtime loading files with translation.

 ## Features
 - Generating code for including into your binary.
 Actually it generates rust module code.
 - `.yml` files for storing translations.
 - It is a dependency for compile(build) time only.
-Your code needs to `use` only generated file which uses only Rust standard and core libraries.
+Your code needs to `use` only generated file which uses only the Rust standard and core libraries.
 (Can be changed in the future)
 - Allocation free.
-Generated functions return structures which implement `std::fmt::Display` instead of `String` so, you are responsible what to do in the next step.
+Generated functions return structures which implement `core::fmt::Display` instead of `String` so, you are responsible what to do in the next step.
-- Translation text variables support types. (see examples)
+- Translation text variables support types and [formatting](https://doc.rust-lang.org/std/fmt/index.html) argument for it.
+(See examples)
-- Any types including custom ones which implement `std::fmt::Display` can be used as a text variable.
+- Any types including custom ones which implement `core::fmt::Display` can be used as a text variable.
 - Text without variables can be extracted as `&'static str`
 - Supports extraction to `std::borrow::Cow` as well.
 - No macros (is it good?).